Tarhuna

 Tarhuna (/tɑrˈhuːnə/; ترهونة), also Tarhoona or Tarhunah, is a Libyan village 65 km to the southeast of Tripoli, in the Murqub District.
 The Tarhuna District, including the city of Msallata, had an urban population of about 296,000 (est. 2003).
 The population in Tarhuna proper was calculated to be 13,264 in 2011.

 Its geographical boundaries are from the Valley of the famm Molgha west to Burkaat Oueny eastward, from the Suq al Juma (Al-msab`ha) north, and Al-mzawgha and Marghna south.

 History

 In the city centre of Tarhuna, just opposite the Tarhuna mosque, there is a memorial to Ali Swidan Alhatmy, who was a hero in the 18 June 1915 Battle of El-Shqiga against the Italians.
 He was captured in 1922 and hanged by the Italians in the town square.

+The population generally belongs to the Tarhuna tribe, which was favoured during the regime of Muammar Gaddafi.